Page Content

 In addition to caring for patients in clinical practice, Mayo Clinic's faculty is committed to teaching and facilitating the growth of medical knowledge.
 Many of our faculty members have published and lectured extensively and are highly regarded in their fields.
 You have direct access to the pulmonary and critical care faculty at Mayo Clinic throughout your training in the Pulmonary and Critical Care Medicine Fellowship.

-In addition to the program leadership support, you will have a dedicated faculty mentor at the start of the fellowship who can provide comprehensive educational advice and personal support.
-Trainees meet with their mentors periodically throughout the program to review their progress and career goals, and ensure that their educational needs are being met.
+In addition to the program leadership support, you will create a mentorship team to help not only advance your academic skills but your career development.
+Program leadership will help you with finding the right mentors for you based on your passion and career goals.
+Trainees meet with their mentors periodically throughout training to review their progress and career goals to ensure that their educational needs are being met.
 Your mentor can also serve as a contact point for introducing you and your family to Rochester, Minnesota, and the Mayo Clinic system.

 Visiting professors